 Inspiration, Advice & Resources

-Podcasts, tips, recommendations, market data and other resources for beginning entrepreneurs in the Triangle:
+Podcasts, video series, blogs, recommendations, market data, reports and other miscellaneous resources for beginning entrepreneurs in the Triangle:

 Here’s a roundup of more than 30 startup books, video series and podcasts produced in the Triangle.